-- Not have a primary caregiver of your own.
+- Not have a primary caregiver of their own.

-- Complete a Caregiver Acknowledgment Form for the patient to submit along with his or her completed application packet.
+- Complete a Caregiver Acknowledgment Form for you to submit along with your completed application packet.

-If you have a medical marijuana card, you and your primary caregivers may collectively possess only as much marijuana as is medically necessary for the patient’s debilitating medical condition.
+If you have a medical marijuana card, you and your primary caregivers may collectively possess only as much marijuana as is medically necessary for your debilitating medical condition.
 This could be only an ounce of marijuana or a one-plant count.

 By law, however, the following limits are automatically considered legal:

 - Up to 2 oz. of a usable form of marijuana; and

 - Cultivating up to 6 marijuana plants, with no more than 3 being mature, flowering plants that are producing a usable form of marijuana.